Finding and monitoring workflow runs

 Viewing the details for a workflow run

-To access detailed information about an individual workflow, click the workflow name.
+To access detailed information about an individual workflow, click the row for the workflow run.

-The Details section displays a preview of the workflow.
+The Details section displays a preview of the workflow and highlights the path(s) that the workflow took.

 Example of a run log for a workflow that adds customer tags based on a customer's lifetime spending

-Example of the results section of a run log for a workflow that adds customer tags based on a customer's lifetime spending
+Example of the results section of a run log for a workflow that sends a Slack message when stock is low

 Troubleshooting workflow runs